 5. Incorrect publishing mechanism for your needs

-Sitecore’s traditional publishing mechanism was built into the CMS itself and worked well for customers with low-volume content changes.
+Sitecore’s traditional publishing mechanism was built into the DXP itself and worked well for customers with low-volume content changes.
 However, if your implementation contains multiple sites or has a lot of content that changes frequently, publishing operations using that method can take a long time to complete because it is quite resource-intensive.

 Sitecore developed the Next-Generation Publishing Service as an alternative for customers with high-volume content changes and geographically distributed publishing targets.
 This service became available starting with the 8.2 Initial Release, is implemented as a separate microservice, and can publish content over ten times as quickly as the traditional publishing service.

 A good Sitecore partner will work with you to gauge your current and future publishing needs, and implement the correct publishing mechanism accordingly.